 If you are feeling overwhelmed, one of the easiest and fastest things you can do is breathe.
 It doesn't have to be complicated.
 Just aim for deep and slow breathing.
 It helps to keep count in your head, which can also keep your mind in the present moment, deepening this exercise.
 For example, breathe in for 5 counts, hold for 5 counts, and breathe out for 5 counts.
 Play around with ratios and find what works best for you.

 Are you a parent who is feeling overwhelmed?
-Check out our short training program, Zen Master, where we guide parents and their children through 10 activities that build healthy self-regulation skills like breathing, positive thinking, grounding, and progressive muscle relaxation.
+Check out our CleverParent subscription.
+It includes a lesson called Zen Master, where we guide parents and their children through 10 activities that build healthy self-regulation skills like breathing, positive thinking, grounding, and progressive muscle relaxation.
 In our program, both the parent and the child learn and strengthen their skills together.
 This has an additional side effect of deepening parent-child relationships...all for the price of a cup of coffee.